mattvenn/zero-to-asic-www/content/post/cloudtools.md

 {{< youtube yCyOVq5ZHYg >}}

-Proppy has further helped ASIC designer with his [TinyUser Project](/post/tinyuserproject) enabling quick and easy submissions to the Open MPW shuttles.
+Proppy has further helped lower the bar to ASIC design with [TinyUser Project](/post/tinyuserproject), enabling quick and easy submissions to the Open MPW shuttles.

 Other cloud tools exist as well that simplify the ASIC design flow.
 For the Zero to ASIC course, GitHub's cloud-based *Actions* are an essential part of the flow.
 They help to continuously build the tools to verify their functionality, as well as to build the final [GDS](/terminology/gds) files and extract their key parameters.